Hope is the thing with feathers

 At least that’s my hope.

-Hope is a thing with feathers that perches in the soul
+Hope is the thing with feathers that perches in the soul

 and sings the tunes without the words